sidchaini/DistClassiPy/README.md

 ## Citation

 If you use DistClassiPy in your research or project, please consider citing the paper:
-> Chaini, S.; Mahabal, A.; Kembhavi, A.; Bianco, F. B. Light Curve Classification with DistClassiPy: A New Distance-Based Classifier.
-Astronomy and Computing 2024, 48, 100850. https://doi.org/10.1016/j.ascom.2024.100850.
+> Chaini, S., Mahabal, A., Kembhavi, A., & Bianco, F. B. (2024).
+Light Curve Classification with DistClassiPy: a new distance-based classifier.
+Astronomy and Computing. https://doi.org/10.1016/j.ascom.2024.100850.

 ### Bibtex